-There may be the requirement to revert back to some level of shielding in the future at either a national or local level if the number of cases rise again.
 Those who previously had to shield will be kept informed of any relevant health advice if things do change.
 You can also keep up to date with the most recent Shielding guidance

 If those at increased risk cannot work from home, they should be offered the option of the safest available on-site roles, enabling them to maintain physical distancing.
 Workplace activities should be carefully assessed to identify if they involve an unacceptable level of risk.

 A revised individual risk assessment guidance and tool has been developed to help staff and managers consider the specific risk of COVID-19 in the workplace.
 It is relevant to all staff, but will be particularly relevant to those who are returning to normal duties after COVID-19 related restrictions, those who are returning to the workplace after working from home or anyone who has a concern about a particular vulnerability to COVID-19.